workingtheory/express-ad/README.md

     resolve();
 });
 ```
-and then in the electrodeServer function, add `then(setUpAuth)` right before the setRouteHandler call:
+and then in the express server function, add `then(setUpAuth)` right before the setRouteHandler call:
 ```
     .then(setStaticPaths)
     .then(setUpAuth)